-Should a player of the defending team intentionally commit one of the above ten offences within the penaltyarea, he shall be penalised by a penalty-kick.
+Should a player of the defending team commit one of the above ten offences within the penalty-area, he shall be penalised by a penalty-kick.

 A penalty-kick can be awarded irrespective of the position of the ball, if in play, at the time an offence within the penalty-area is committed.
 A player committing any of the five following offences:

-1. playing in a manner considered by the referee to be dangerous, e.g. attempting to kick the ball while held by the goalkeeper;
+1. Playing in a manner considered by the referee to be dangerous.